budopod1/Epsilon/README.md

 # Epsilon

-Epsilon is a compiled, statically typed, semi-memory safe programming language with automatic refrence counting.
+Epsilon is an **in development**, compiled, statically typed, semi-memory safe programming language with automatic refrence counting.
+It compiles through LLVM, meaning it can be ran on almost any system.

 # Dependencies

 Epsilon depends on:

-* Python
+* Python (3.10 or greater)
     * The `virtualenv` package
-* Mono
+* Mono 5
-* LLVM
+* LLVM 14
+* libstdc++

 # Setup